 Doulas provided non-medical support for pregnancy, labor, and postpartum.
 Here at Fika we work closely with doulas and highly recommend you consider one to support you.

 Doctors are trained to provide highly specialized care to women who may have risk factors.
 While many doctors in the US care for low risk women, in most other countries, only high risk women use the services doctors provide.
-Collaboration between doctors and midwives is an important part of providing safe care, and Fika has a close working relationship with Dr. Katharine Morrison as well as other physicians in the area.
+Collaboration between doctors and midwives is an important part of providing safe care, and Fika has a close working relationship with several area physicians.

 When doctors, midwives, and doulas work together, women and families can have the best outcomes!

 What options and choices are available to me for the birth of my baby?

-The midwives attend birth at the Coit House, home birth within 1 hour of the city of Buffalo, and have privileges at area hospitals as well for planned hospital birth or transfer from home birth during labor.
+The midwives attend birth at the Coit House, home birth within 30 minutes of the city of Buffalo.
+Some midwives have privileges at area hospitals as well for planned hospital birth or transfer from home birth during labor.

 Is Fika midwifery the right fit for me?